higher-dev/test/README.md

-# Getting Started with Create React App
+# Test Project from Mobile Factory

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built by Takumi Kato who is applied to Mobile Factory company.

 ## Available Scripts